Cris7777/MSiA423-Project-Repo/README.md

     + Random Forest
     + Support Vector Machine

-  * Story 2: Model Comparing
+  * Story 2: Model Comparison

     MSE is the common measurement of performances for all models listed above.
 After running a 10-fold cross validation for 10-times, the model with the lowest mean MSE will be selected as the final model deployed in the product.